Mark-MDO47/GraduationCap2017/README.md

 Using DigiKey (https://digikey.com) 4610X-AP1-103LFCT-ND RES ARRAY 9 RES 10K OHM 10SIP
    This way I have one component for all the 10K pull-up resistors I need

-The .mp4 file shows the letter "Y".
-When Arduino gets restarted it re-draws the "Y" in yellow on green background.
-Hard to see but light flashes white before turning yellow.
-Note that center light in this set of lights is misbehaving.
+The directory FirstCap has a small .mp4  file done when the four LED Disks were being controlled to the same pattern.